 Note 1 – We avoided speculating too much about the use of runes.
 One scholar says they were used for trivial purposes, such as putting your name on a comb (done fifty times!).
 Another scholar relates it to power and elites, while others say it was a script of lower status.
 Yet another does not rule out that runes had a magical meaning (so-called Alphabetmagie), etc. The only thing we can conclude is that writing is merely a tool to express yourself.
 You could give a message to the gods to protect your new house by burying a wooden stick with these words carved into it.
 But you could also simply use it to sign your property without any further deeper meaning.
 Or, of course, you could raise a monument (runestone) and write a message on it that seems relevant for others, as we still do today.
 What is really interesting are the objects on which runes are written or stamped together with their provenance.

-Through time, all our pieces have been removed or repainted.
+Through time, all the bastards' pieces have been removed or repainted.
 The last visible evidence, as of the date of writing (2023), are these red colours of a piece on a sliding door shining through a more recent black paint coat.
-The piece was made in the Sint Odolphisteeg ('Saint Odulf alley') in the port town of Harlingen in 1988 (see image below).
-Interested in in the early-medieval history of Saint Odulf, read our post Stavoren.
+The piece was made in the Sint Odolphisteeg ('Saint Odulf alley') in the town of Harlingen in 1988 (see image below).
+Interested in in the early-medieval history of Saint Odulf, read our blog post Stavoren.
 A balancer on a slack rope of religion, trade, land, water, Holland and Frisia.

 Suggested hiking